v-imv/apple-landing-page/README.md

 ## Purpose Of This Project

-I undertook this project to test out my HTML and CSS skills and to have it as a portfolio piece.
+I undertook this project to test out my HTML and CSS skills and to include it as a portfolio piece.

 ## How To Access